AdaCore/training_material/courses/gnat_project_facility/labs/020_building_with_gprbuild.lab.rst

   * Note the :filename:`queens` executable is now also deleted (as well as any intermediate files)

 ---------------------------------------
-Overview Lab - Main Program Specified
+GPRbuild Lab - Main Program Specified
 ---------------------------------------

 .. code:: Ada